un-def/ptl/README.md

     pip install uv
     ```

 3. Prepare input files.
-By default, ptl looks for input files in the `requirements` directory and the current working directory.
+By default, ptl looks for input files in the `requirements` directory and the current working directory. `<layer>.in` and `<layer>.requirements.in` filename formats are supported (although the latter may seem unnecessarily verbose, it's better suited for syntax highlighting rules — basically, any `*.requirements.{in,txt}` file as a “pip requirements” file).
 You can check out [the `requirements` directory of the ptl repository](https://github.com/un-def/ptl/tree/master/requirements) for an example (yes, we [eat our own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)).

 4. Run `ptl compile`: